MuhammadShafeeq/safrdubai/README.md

 # SafrDubai
-## SafrDubai is the easiest way to plan and check your journey routes through Dubai's Public Transportation buddha.
+## SafrDubai is the easiest way to plan and check your journey routes through Dubai's Public Transportation.